Earl Long: 1956–1960

 Long surfaced at the top of the state again in 1955–1956, when he scored an easy victory for governor over a field that included Mayor of New Orleans deLesseps Story "Chep" Morrison Sr., a law partner of Hale Boggs; state highway director Fred Preaus of Farmerville, the choice of outgoing Governor Robert Kennon; former state police superintendent Francis Grevemberg; and businessman James M. McLemore of Alexandria.
 As Louisiana governors rarely won in the first primary, Long's first response on his victory was, "Huey never done that, did he?"
 In his second race for the office, McLemore ran on a primarily racial segregationist platform, following the ruling by the US Supreme Court in Brown v.
 Board of Education (1954) that segregated public schools were unconstitutional.

 In 1956, Long vetoed funding for the work undertaken by the LSU historian Edwin Adams Davis to establish the state archives.
 Davis appealed to the State Board of Liquidation for temporary relief until funding could be restored in the next legislative session.
 The archives became a permanent institution in Baton Rouge.

 Long eased the governmental indignities placed on African Americans and allowed a considerable number to vote.
 He convinced the legislature to equalize teacher pay between the races.
 In 1959, in response to legislative attempts to restrict the suffrage, he called for full participation by blacks in Louisiana elections.
 He knew that he would attract most of the limited black vote, as most were still restricted by barriers to voter registration.
 In the 1950s, he quarreled with the state's leading segregationist, then state Senator William M. Rainach of Claiborne Parish.

 Long reappointed A.A.
-Fredericks as his executive secretary from 1959–60, his last two years of his last term as governor.
-He appointed another confidante, former legislator Drayton Boucher of Springhill and later Baton Rouge, as interim "Custodian of voting machines" from 1958–59, as he took the responsibility from the Secretary of State.
+Fredericks as his executive secretary from 1959 to 1960, his last two years of his last term as governor.
+He appointed another confidante, former legislator Drayton Boucher of Springhill and later Baton Rouge, as interim "Custodian of voting machines" from 1958 to 1959, as he took the responsibility from the Secretary of State.
 Long supported another ally, Douglas Fowler of Coushatta, who won the position in 1960 after it was established as an elective office.